She/Her

 Imagining Others Complexly

 Catherine Slaughter is an early-career astronomer and PhD Candidate at the Minnesota Institute for Astrophysics.
-Her research interests are primarily in stellar and planetary astronomy, with particular focus on the long-term co-evolutions of stellar populations, individual stars, and planetary systems.
-Her current project—co-advised by Prof. Evan Skillman at UMN and Prof. Dan Weisz at UC Berkeley—is a study of RR Lyrae populations in several nearby dwarf galaxies, with particular emphasis on a comparative analysis of existing time-series observations from JWST and HST.
+Her research interests are primarily in stellar astronomy, with particular focus on post-main sequence star populations (especially variable stars), and populations of stars in unique environments (like globular culsters).
+Her current project—co-advised by Prof. Evan Skillman at UMN and Prof. Dan Weisz at UC Berkeley—is a study of RR Lyrae populations in several nearby dwarf galaxies using JWST and HST.

-Along with her research work, she dedicates herself to the greater astrophysics community through her roles as an Astrobites daily summary author, an organizing committee member for Virtual Astronomy Software Talks, and assistant on several light pollution monitoring studies associated with Dark Sky International.
+Along with her research work, she dedicates herself to the greater astrophysics community through her roles as an Astrobites author, and an organizing committee member for Virtual Astronomy Software Talks.

 Her dedication to research stems from a lifelong love of and dedication to problem solving.
 This mindset informs the way she goes through the world as a student, a researcher, and (most importantly) a person—there is little in life that can’t be tackled with good-faith effort and a little bit of luck.
 She considers it an honor and a privilege to continue to solve problems in astronomy.